Exploring Efficient Asymmetric Blind-Spots for Self-Supervised Denoising in Real-World Scenarios: Methods

 where $[,]$ denotes feature concatenation, $\hat{f}^s$ denotes the corresponding $f^s$ in the correct orientation.

-Now for a given pixel, its receptive field is composed of the receptive fields from four different orientations, while a blind-spot area with a length of $k=2s-1$ is formed in the center around it.
+Now a blind-spot area with a length of $k=2s-1$ is established in the center around each pixel.
 We can freely tune the size $k$ of the blind-spot by adjusting the shift factor $s$ of the feature map $f^s$ before the $1\times1$ convolutions.
 So far, we have achieved a BSN with a tunable blind-spot size.
-We denote the whole network parameterized by $\theta$ as $F_{\theta}(\cdot; s)$, the entire process can be formulated as:
+We denote the main network parameterized by $\theta$ as $F_{\theta}(\cdot; s)$, the entire process can be formulated as: